apulis/ApulisVision/README.md

   <img src="resources/apulisvision-logo.png" width="600"/>
 </div>

-ApulisVision is an open computer vision toolbox based on PyTorch, We have supported Image Classification,Object Detection and Semantic Segmantation.
+ApulisVision is an open source computer vision toolbox based on PyTorch, We have supported Image Classification,Object Detection and Semantic Segmantation.

 **News**: We released the technical report on [ArXiv](https://arxiv.org/abs/1906.07155).